Murder of Gretchen Anthony: Sentencing

 At his sentencing hearing, David Anthony claimed that the COVID-19 pandemic had predisposed him to commit a crime because he thought it was an Armageddon from which he had to escape.
-According to family members, David had been suffering from bipolar disorder for years.
+According to family members, David had been struggling with bipolar disorder for years.

 Per the conditions of his plea agreement, David Anthony was sentenced to 38 years in prison on January 14, 2021.
 He is scheduled to be released in 2058, when he would be 81 years old.